Pizza Showtime

 Pizza Showtime closed down around 1984 and the robot characters were dismantled and sent to Sydney.
-The restaurant was originally intended as a starter for a chain of 'Pizza Theatres' around Australia, owned and operated by Allied & Leisure Industries, along with Paul Gregory under the supervision of A&L founder Malcolm Steinberg, who is the current owner of the Timezone arcade game franchise.
-The building was subsequently converted to an Asian foodhall and was demolished in 1990.
+The restaurant was originally intended as a starter for a chain of 'Pizza Theatres' around Australia, owned and operated by Allied & Leisure Industries, along with Gregory under the supervision of A&L founder Malcolm Steinberg, who is the current owner of the Timezone arcade game franchise.
+The building was subsequently converted to an Asian food hall and was demolished in 1990.